 To know how to calculate variable expenses, you need to employ the variable expenses formula seen below.
 For example, let’s say that you want to find out how much the variable cost per unit is.
 If your total production cost (labor/ utilities/ materials, altogether) is 100.000 dollars and the units produced are 2000.
 Then, you divide 100.000 by 2000, and the result is 50.
 The number 50 is the variable cost per unit.

 This category includes expenses that are the most difficult to foresee and handle since they can throw you off-guard.
 This may happen since they are not monthly based, but they come once or twice a year.
 Some standard examples of expected expenses are insurance premiums, property/ quarterly taxes, and annual vehicle registrations amongst others.
-So, it’s in your best interest to put a certain amount of money aside and cover this kind of expenses.
+So, it’s in your best interest to put a certain amount of money aside and cover this kind of expense.

 Periodic expenses also entail some expenses that can admittedly catch you off guard.
 Typical examples are maintenance costs, vehicle repairs, and any kind of unexpected expenses, not because they will never occur but because you can pinpoint their time of occurrence.